tushar-sharma/tushar-sharma.github.io/_posts/2023-08-10-week2-august-reflection-2023.md

 I also wateched "The Big Short".
 It's a movie about USA Housing crisis in 2008.

+### Games

+I've been playing Fifa 19 game on my PC.

 ###  Coding Pratice

 I solved the leetcode problem [Largest Element in an Array After Merge Operations](https://leetcode.com/problems/largest-element-in-an-array-after-merge-operations/).